lcaraang/lcaraang.github.io/essays/smart-questions.md

   - Learning
 ---

-We’ve probably all heard the line “there is no such thing as a dumb question.”
-How is it then that every day we still come across questions that make us shake our heads in exasperation?
-My experience in a technical support position proves that “dumb” questions come in many forms and sizes.
-A typical phone call I encounter at work is a client reporting an issue by saying “the projector isn’t working.
-Can someone come fix it?
-Thank you” – not allowing me the chance to ask clarifying questions and troubleshoot over the phone.
-Too often, a technician is dispatched to a location only to find out that the issue could’ve been easily resolved had the client read the How-to guide or explained the problem clearly over the phone.
-Furthermore, the technician is taken away from attending to other assignments.
-Instances like this show that asking the “smart” way would’ve saved time for all parties involved.

 The following link takes you to a demonstration of a “smart” question posted on Stack Overflow, an online community for developers.

 https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array